Dodan Barracks

-Dodan Barracks is a military barracks located in Ikoyi, Lagos, Nigeria.
-The barrack was the Supreme Military Headquarters during the Nigerian Civil War and from 1966 to 1979 and 1983 to 1985.
-Dodan Barracks was the official residence of the military heads of state of the Nigerian military juntas of 1966–79 and 1983–99, and also the Supreme Military Headquarters from 1966 until the move to Abuja in 1991.
+Dodan Barracks is a military barrack located in Ikoyi, Lagos, Nigeria.
+The barrack was the Supreme Military Headquarters during the Nigerian Civil War and from 1966 to 1979 and 1983 to 1985, Dodan Barracks was the official residence of the military heads of state of the Nigerian military juntas of 1966–79 and 1983–99, and also the Supreme Military Headquarters from 1966 until the move to Abuja in 1991.

 Name

-The name "Dodan" originated from the site of a battle fought during the Burma campaign of World War II by the 82nd West African Division.
+The name "Dodan" originated from the site of a battle fought during the Burma campaign of World War II by the 81st West African Division.